 Typically, woodlands owned by private and family interests are a part of mixed estates or are on farms.
 There are many thousands of small farm woodlands, but very few owners with more than 1,000 hectares of woodland.
 Management of woodlands for game is an important objective on many estates with woodland and on some farms.
 Typically timber production is considered important in the larger family estates and company owned forests.
 An increasing number of woods are managed specifically for recreational and conservation purposes by charitable trusts and private owners.

-The remaining one-third of woodlands is owned publicly, the bulk of it managed by the Forestry Commission and its devoted bodies, (e.g Forestry Commission England and National Resources Wales).
-In the main, these are 'new' forests established in the 20th century in areas of low agricultural value, particularly in the uplands, using mainly conifer species.
+The remaining 27% of woodlands is owned publicly, the bulk of it managed by the Forestry Commission and its devolved bodies, (e.g Forestry Commission England and National Resources Wales).
 Some woodlands are owned and managed by other public agencies, including local authorities.
-All the woodlands in the UK are dual certified to both PEFC and FSC schemes.